 Caesar and Herod were bound to misunderstand Him.
 They climbed their way to the top, stepping on all who stood in their path.
 Jesus emptied himself and plunged to the bottom, from the glory of heaven to the squalor of a stable.
 Pharaohs and Caesars strained towards immortality.
 Yet He who was Immortal by nature embraced mortality.
 The great ones of the world exalted themselves.
 In the very act of being born, He humbled himself.

 You would think that He would have chosen to make his debut in Rome or Athens.
-But He selected an obscure desert town in a dusty provincial outpost.
+But He selected an obscure desert town in a dusty, provincial outpost.
 Even in this humble spot, not even a seedy inn would make room for Him.
 So they had recourse to a cave, welcomed only by animals.
-Isaiah said it well: “an ox knows its owner, and an ass its master’s manger; but Israel does not know, my people has not understood” (Is 1:2).
+Isaiah said it well: “an ox knows its owner, and an ass its master’s manger; but Israel does not know, my people has not understood” (Isaiah 1:2).

 The only people who recognized Him were shepherds, the humblest in society, and Magi, the wisest.
 But most Israelites, like us, were neither very humble nor very wise, so they missed it.
 They especially missed this–that one of the birthday gifts was incense, used in the worship of gods.
 He was not only king, wise man, messiah, and savior–he was God incarnate.

 It was just as hard for the pagans to believe it.
 For their philosophers had taught that God is spirit and the body is a prison.
 Salvation for them meant liberation from the confines of the physical body.
-So the idea that a divine Savior would embrace human flesh just did not compute.
+So the idea that a divine Savior would embrace human flesh just did not make sense.

 Love sometimes does strange things.
 It takes great risks and goes to extreme lengths that many would call foolish.
 On that first Christmas day, God’s foolishness was wiser than men, and his weakness was stronger than men.
 It took them all by surprise.